 The fiscal year is the 12-month period from July 1st through June 30th of the following year.
 The annual assessment is received with property taxes collected in December and April.
 This means the fiscal year starts on July 1st but the first installment of the annual assessment will not be collected until December, creating a 6-month lag in receiving the money necessary to maintain the various services provided.
-The estimated fund balance of CSA 24 as of June 30, 2012 is \$6,482.
+Therefore, a reserve of \$4,525, one half of the annual operating budget, will be carried forward from available fund balance to cover costs from July 1st to December 31st.